dylanszejnblum/animagraphs/README.md

 `AnimatedLineChart`
 An animated line chart component that displays a line representing the relationship between data points.
 Supports tooltips and value display.

+### To do
+- Add `AnimatedBarChart` , `AnimatedScatterPlot`, `AnimatedPieChart` components
+- Add more degrees of customization (e.g. line thickness, tooltip styling, etc.)

+- Additional browser support

+- Add more integrations

 ### Props

 | Name | Type | Description |